-Have your fish market fillet the fish and save the heads and bones for you.
+Have your fish market fillet the fish and save the heads and bones for you to make broth.
 Some will even grind the fish for you, making this an easy job.

 Peel and coarsely chop 2 of the onions, and cut the fish into 3-inch pieces.
 Place half the fish and half the chopped onions in the bowl of a food processor, and process until smooth, about 1 1/2 minutes, scraping the sides of the bowl down 2 to 3 times.
 Transfer mixture to a large bowl.
 Repeat process with the remaining onions and fish, and add to the first batch.
 (If your fishmonger ground the fish, chop onions, process to a coarse puree, and stir into the fish.)
 To the fish and onions, add salt, sugar, and matzo meal, and mix well with a wooden spoon.